louismerlin/concrete.css/README.md

 ## What is this ?

-This a classless CSS framework, built for lightness and simplicity.
+This a classless CSS stylesheet, built for lightness and simplicity.

 Concrete can be a great starting point for a simple website.